-MUS was established by the renowned carillonist John Gordon in 1967, the year Macquarie University was first opened to students.
+MUS was established by the renowned carillonist John Gordon in 1967, their eyes were watching god sparknotes the year Macquarie University was first opened to students.
 While MUS has been about fostering, supporting and performing choral music, the Society has always aimed to encourage the formation of strong links between Macquarie University and the wider community through singing.
 Membership is open to students, staff and members of the community.

 The choir became an incorporated association in July 2017 – Macquarie Singers Inc

-The choir performs two major concerts per year and occasionally performs at campus and community events.
+The choir performs two major concerts per year write my college essay for me and occasionally performs at campus and community events.
 MUS can be seen singing Christmas carols at Macquarie Hospital and North Ryde RSL Club every year.
 Since 2000, MUS has been “the choir” at Australian Philharmonic Orchestra (Auspops) concerts at Sydney Opera House, notably in the ‘Not New Years Eve’ concerts regularly performed in Late December each year.

 MUS warmly welcomed Dr Sarah Penicka-Smith in 2013 as our Principal Conductor.
 The choir had previously performed with Sarah as guest conductor of Karl Jenkins’ The Armed Man in 2010.

 Sarah also conducted Karl Jenkins’ The Peacemakers and our June 2014 concert Roots of Rhythm, which traced the development of rhythm from its African roots, through Negro Spirituals, Jazz and the Blues, to the 21st Century.
 She also conducted our June 2013 concert, A Musical Dream, featuring a program of choruses from Opera and Musical Theatre, in the newly re-furbished Macquarie Theatre.